Marinas are safe places, but you can take extra steps to keep your boat secure

-3. Record your hull ID number and the serial numbers of all your high value equipment like electronics, outboards and life rafts.
+- Record your hull ID number and the serial numbers of all your high-value equipment like electronics, outboards and life rafts.
 Take photos of your property and keep receipts to prove ownership.

-4. Mark everything you can with your name and postcode.
-Use indelible marker or UV pens.
+- Mark everything you can with your name and postcode.
+Use an indelible marker or UV pens.
+Even better, use Smartwater

-8. Fit locking fuel caps or anti-siphon devices to stop fuel theft.
+- Fuel - Fit locking fuel caps or anti-syphon devices to stop fuel theft.

 There are some great gadgets around that will deter opportunist theft - simple lights and alarms that work on the main hatch or door is a good start - marine-specific or domestic systems are available.
 Marine electronics retailers, web forums and places like Maplins or RS Components are a good place for research.
 Window stickers and fake alarm lights are also worth considering.

 GPS tracking devices can be built-in or easily hidden onboard.
 While theft of your boat is unlikely, the tracker is useful if you lend your boat to friends or use it for charter.
 Most send you an alert by email or MMS if your boat moves beyond an agreed area, while others will show the boat's location on a map.

 If you can, fit an immobiliser to your engine.